Did you know that most, if not all, states need businesses to have a Workers Compensation Insurance Policy in place?

-- Misclassification may result in a “penalty” of retroactive premium worth three years once a claim has been filed calling for an audit.
+- Misclassification may result in a “penalty” of retroactive premiums worth three years once a claim has been filed for an audit.

 - Misclassified employees are likely to do irregular and improper claim frequency, which could be below or beyond the normal for that class code.

 - Incorrect classification could also get you dropped or denied coverage by your insurer.
-If that happens, your new carrier will also likely raise a red flag.
+If that happens, your new carrier will likely raise a red flag.
 You might get refused, or they will give you a higher markup due to the increased risk.

 - Size of the business or payroll generated